sag-gov-integration-unit/webmethods-apigateway-configurator/README.md

 # webmethods-apigateway-configurator

 A container that can easily configure various functions of webmethods-apigateway from environment variable values passed in.

-As a high level description, this container essentially uses REST calls to the SoftwareAG APIGateway Admin APIs to perform all its functions.
+As a high level description of how it works, this container essentially uses REST calls to the SoftwareAG APIGateway Admin APIs to perform all its functions.

 ### Supported Configs / Actions